Green Impact @ UoM

 There are two available roles per Green Impact team:

-- Student Mentor (weekly support from March – September, avg 30 mins per week)
+- Student Assistant (weekly support from March – September, avg 30 mins per week)

 - Student Auditor (1 day training and audit of departments in September)